 |Google Nest Cam IQ Outdoor||1080p with 4K sensor, facial recognition, instant alerts, weatherproof||$399|

 Google Nest discounts its cameras from time to time, but we found that the real savings comes from bundling, or packaging several cameras together.
-Nest has several packages that are a little easier on the pocketbook than buying the cameras individually, such as a 2-camera IQ kit for $668, which amounts to a $30 savings.
-So if you’re looking to save money on Nest Cams, we’ve found bundling is the best way to do it.
+Nest has several packages that are a little easier on the pocketbook than buying the cameras individually.
+Here are the deals we’re currently seeing:

 |Nest Camera Package||# of Cameras||Package Savings||Package Cost|